|JANEíS WW2 FIGHTERS DEMO PREVIEW

 World War 2 has come back in a big way.
 Soon we will have Janeís WW2

 Fighters, Microsoftís Combat Flight Sim, Confirmed Kill, and European Air War.
 Then in the new year we'll see Nations: Fighter Command, Luftwaffe Commander, Fighter Duel II, Stormbird and Me262.
 Its a seasonal feast for propheads for sure.
 (Ed.
 See our prop sim overview for coverage of these other titles).

-will soon be looking to upgrade.
+It will also be a hard time for Santa Claus to haul around all that new computer hardware these sims beg for.
+The P200 class folks even with Voodoo cards will soon be looking to upgrade.
 In the case of WW2 Fighters, it isn't that you can't run the demo, but you won't see it in it's full glory and get a smooth frame rate.
 With that caveat let's dive into the demo, and let the pictures do most of the talking.

 When you first run the demo youíre greeted with a German Panzer platoon scrambling for cover in a small town.
 You are in a P47 on your strike approach.
 The sounds of your rockets and 500 pounders are like what youíve seen in many a war flick.
 But donít waste too much time, angry Luftwaffe FW 190s will soon return the favor.
 As you twist and turn to gain the advantage, you even hear your virtual pilotís heart pounding (I like this WAY better than the G grunting from other sims).
 As you convert to this butcher birds tail, you give your enemy a blazing 8 gun salute.